‘This Is Awesome!’: Another Proud Boys Leader Arrested for Storming U.S. Capitol

 Samuel Fisher, 35, was arrested by the FBI around 8 a.m.
 Wednesday on the Upper East Side, a law-enforcement official told The Daily Beast.
 While Fisher was arrested in New York, his case is being prosecuted in Washington, D.C, along with the cases of hundreds of other rioters who have been charged since the Jan.
 6 insurrection.
 He is expected to be arraigned in Manhattan Federal Court on Wednesday afternoon, the official said.
 Pix11 first reported Fisher’s arrest.

-Another New York resident, 59-year-old Patrick Edward McCaughey, was also arrested in South Salem in connection to the riots, a law-enforcement official told The Daily Beast.
-The details of his charges were not immediately clear, but the official said McCaughey will be arraigned in White Plains Federal Court.
+Another New York resident, Patrick Edward McCaughey III, was also arrested in South Salem for allegedly crushing a Metropolitan Police Officer with a riot shield during the siege.
+McCaughey will be arraigned in White Plains Federal Court, where he is facing several charges, including assaulting an officer.

 Federal authorities have also filed charges against Mathew Capsel, who was captured on video assaulting several National Guard members and is “known to be violent.”
 A criminal complaint states authorities were tipped off to Capsel’s involvement in the Jan.
 6 mob from a former neighbor who sent screenshots of his Facebook account and videos that show him on the frontlines of the riot and breach.